eleni-chr/eleni-chr/README.md

 ### 👋 Hi,

-I am a neuroscientist and I regularly write code for data analysis for my experiments.
+I am a research scientist and I regularly write code for data analysis for my experiments.

 - For microscopy image processing and analysis I use MATLAB and the Java-based image analysis software, ImageJ.
 - For bioinformatics analysis (data from RNA sequencing) I use R/RStudio, and data processing toolkits run via the Linux and Windows command lines.